culvertsoft/mgen/README.md

 ### Defining a data model

 Data models are defined using the MGen IDL.
 You can write them in a text editor or use the MGen Visual Designer.
-Data models consist of three main components:
-* Types
-  * Define the classes you want to generate
-* Fields
-  * Define the data members of your classes
-* Modules
-  * Define a namespace/package and the classes within

 Below is an example of how a type definition may look:

     <Apple>
       <size type="int32"/>